top of page

-For anyone who wants to learn and experience more of classic cinema . . .
+For anyone who wants to learn about or find a greater appreciation of classic cinema . . .

 ABOUT THIS SITE

-This blog will act as a guide and introduction to learning about and enjoying classic cinema.
-It will be written with those in mind who have little or no knowledge of classic films, and should also prove to be informative and fun for those well versed in films who wish to revisit them.
-The blog will present one film a week for you to watch, with information about the film before you watch it, and sometimes a section to read after you've seen it (which will contain spoilers).
-This list will be ongoing, and I will do my best to keep adding a film a week (currently every Tuesday) indefinitely.
-SUBSCRIBE BELOW to get the latest film suggestions on a continued basis.
-To see and read about the films in order, just start at the bottom, or click on THE MOVIES link (start with film #1 - "All About Eve"), and work your way up.
+This blog is intended as a guide and/or introduction to learning about and enjoying classic cinema.
+While intended for those who have little or no knowledge of classic films, it should also prove informative and fun for those well versed in cinema.
+It will present one film a week for you to watch (currently one film every other Tuesday), with information about the film before you watch it, and sometimes a section to read after you've seen it (containing spoilers).
+This list of movies will be ongoing, and I will do my best to keep adding films indefinitely.
+SUBSCRIBE BELOW so you never miss a post.
+To see and read about the films in order, scroll to the bottom of this page (or click on THE MOVIES link at the top of this page), and start with film #1 - "All About Eve", and work your way up from there.

-Should you happened to have seen any of these films before, I highly recommend watching them again (unless you JUST watched them), for as we grow our perspective changes and you will definitely see things you didn’t see before, and should come away with a new appreciation and understanding of the film.
+Should you happened to have seen any of these films before, I highly recommend watching them again (unless you JUST watched them), for as we grow, our perspective change and you will definitely see things you didn’t see before and often come away with a new appreciation and understanding of the film.
 A classic can be seen countless times.
-I’ve often revisited a film that I didn’t particularly like, only to find that I suddenly love it (and vise versa).
+I’ve often revisited a film I didn’t particularly like, only to find that I suddenly love it (and vise versa).

-The main focus will be movies from the beginning of film though the 1970s, with an emphasis on “classic” films, which were mostly made during the time of the great Hollywood Studio Era (which ended in the 1960s).
-There will also be films from the second wave of classic cinema, the late 1960s through the 1970s, and possibly a few important films from the 1980s and beyond.
-While the main focus is on Hollywood films, also included will be cinematic masterpieces from around the world.
+The main focus will be from the beginning of film though the 1970s, with an emphasis on classic films made during the great Hollywood Studio Era (which ended in the 1960s).
+Also included will be films from the second wave of classic cinema, the late 1960s through the 1970s.
+While the main focus is on Hollywood films, I will also include cinematic classics from around the world.

-The films are not listed “best” to “worst”, but are put in an order to give you a comprehensive, enlightening, and diverse exposure to classic films.
+The films are not listed “best” to “worst”, but are put in an order to give you a comprehensive, entertaining, and diverse exposure to classic cinema.
 Most will be in black and white, and many will be in color.
-You will like some films, not like others, and hopefully many of them you will love.
+You will like some, dislike others, and hopefully discover many you will love.
 There will be something different each week as we will be viewing films from all genres: drama, comedy, suspense, gangster, western, screwball comedy melodrama, musicals, silent films, world cinema, film noir, horror, science fiction, war films, epics, and more.
-You will be introduced to just about all the major stars of the time, the great performances, directors, cinematographers, and writers.
-It’s pretty much impossible to see every classic film, but I will choose classics that will expose you to at least one important aspect of classic cinema.
+You will be introduced to just about all the major stars of the time, iconic performances, directors, cinematographers, and writers.
+It’s pretty much impossible to see every classic film, but I will choose a classic that will expose you to at least one important aspect of cinema.

-I’ve been approached many times in my life by people wanting to learn more about classic films, famous actors from the past, and even some directors.
-I’ve guided people many times and have yet to find someone who started watching “old” movies who didn’t find it an exciting and surprising world.
+I’ve been approached many times in my life by people wanting to learn more about classic films, movie stars from the past, and even some directors.
+I’ve often guided people and have yet to find someone who started watching “old movies" who didn’t find it an exciting and surprising world.
 Many people who know me, know my heavy film background and come to me for suggestions (you can read more about my background HERE).
-So after making list after list for people year after year, and hosting many movie nights, I've decided to write this blog as an informative guide to open people’s minds and hearts to great films.
-It is meant for anyone who wants to broaden their experience and knowledge of film.
+So after making list after list for people year after year and hosting many movie nights, I've decided to write this blog as an informative guide to open people’s minds and hearts to great films.
+It is meant for anyone who wants to broaden their experience and knowledge of cinema.

 HOW TO USE THIS SITE

 To get the best, most complete experience, I suggest watching the films in the order I have presented them.
 They will be labeled in numerical order, and were put in that order as a sort of film curriculum.
-The notes accompanying the films will build on each other and flow chronologically.
-Ideally I suggest you pick your own “movie night’ of the week and watch each succeeding film week by week.
-You can also watch more or less each week as your schedule dictates.
-In college I constantly went to a repertory movie theater and saw between 3 and 8 films a week - it was heaven!
+The posts accompanying the films will build on previous posts.
+Ideally, I suggest you pick your own “movie night" of the week (perhaps with family, friends, or a special someone) and watch each succeeding film week by week.
+You can also watch more or less each week as your schedule permits.
+While in college I constantly went to a repertory movie theater and saw between 3 and 8 films a week - it was heaven!

 Not sure if all of these titles are available to view, but I’m choosing films for which I have a BluRay or DVD - so they existed at some point to the public.
-Nowadays some of them might be streaming, might be found on the Turner Classic Movie site (TCM), The Criterion Channel, Amazon, Netflix, or you might even find a cheap copy on Ebay.
+Nowadays they might be streaming, might be found on the Turner Classic Movie site (TCM), The Criterion Channel, Amazon, Netflix, you might find it at your local library, or even a cheap copy on Ebay.
 If I can find a streaming link I'll include it.
-And, by all means, if you happen to see one of these films appearing in a theater - GO!
-Even if it’s one you’ve already seen - GO!
-There is a HUGE difference in seeing a film on the big screen in a theater with strangers, as opposed to on an iPad, phone, or TV (no matter how large).
+And, by all means, if you happen to see one of these films coming to a theater near you - GO!
+There's a HUGE difference in seeing a film on the big screen in a theater with strangers, as opposed to on an iPad, phone, or TV (no matter how large).
 Older films were intended to be watched in a theater, as it forces you to focus on what the director wants you to see instead of seeing the entire screen all at once as on a TV or device.
-It is a completely different experience as everything about a film is deepened - the acting, cinematography, directing, lighting, the details - everything!
+It is a completely different experience, as everything about a film is deepened - the acting, cinematography, directing, lighting, details - everything!
 That said, obviously, if you can't see them in a theater, see them anyway you can.

-If you enjoy this blog, please share it on social media or by email.
-And please leave comments as I’d love to know if you liked a film, an actor, or discovered a new favorite.
-As of now, this blog’s system doesn’t let me respond to comments, but I read and cherish every one!
+If you enjoy this blog, please share it on social media or by email, and please leave comments as I’d love to know if you liked a film, an actor, and/or discovered a new favorite.
+I truly cherish all comments!

 Please don't forget to Subscribe below: